L-1B Visa To Green Card: Everything You Need To Know

 Here is a breakdown of the fees associated with transitioning from an L-1B to a green card:

-• PERM cost: free
+• PERM cost: free, aside from recruiting costs

-• I-140 filing fee: $700
+• I-140 filing fee: $715

-• Premium processing fee (optional): $2,500
+• Premium processing fee (optional): $2,805

 • Attorney fee: These vary depending on the attorney.
 See our list of fees here.

-Do not forget to sign all relevant forms.
-We strongly recommend having an immigration attorney thoroughly review your case to ensure all necessary fields are completed and all fees necessary are rendered.
-It is important to note that your employer will be responsible for all mandatory and auxiliary costs associated with the PERM and I-140 petition.
+Your employer will be responsible for all mandatory and auxiliary costs associated with the PERM and I-140 petition.
 You or your employer can pay for the I-485, attorney, and premium processing fees.
-However, you will be responsible for all costs that go along with consular processing such as the biometrics, DS-260, and affidavit of support fee.
+However, you will be responsible for all costs associated with consular processing, such as the DS-260 and affidavit of support fee.

 Working While Waiting for Adjustment of Status